Many of the operations described in this topic can be performed using keyboard shortcuts.

 The Import option imports a previously exported workflow into Workflow Designer.
 For more information, see Import and Export Workflows.

 The Export option exports the current workflow in JSON format.
-This is a convenient format for sharing workflows with other Workflow authors in your organization.
+This enables you to move workflows between portals.
+It also enables you to share with Workflow authors outside your organization.
 For more information, see Import and Export Workflows.